jonthysell/HawKeys/README.md

 ## Installation ##

-### From the Microsoft Store (Windows 10 Recommended) ###
+### Microsoft Store Version (Windows 10+) (Recommended) ###

-HawKeys is now available on the Microsoft Store.
+HawKeys is available on the Microsoft Store.

-1. Get the latest version from https://www.microsoft.com/en-us/p/hawkeys/9nh9633zwkbp
+1. Get the latest version from: https://www.microsoft.com/en-us/p/hawkeys/9nh9633zwkbp
-2. Run HawKeys from your Start Menu
+2. Run HawKeys from the Start Menu

-### Regular Installation (Windows XP SP3 / Vista / 7 / 8.1 / 10) ###
+### Portable Version (Windows XP SP3+) ###

+HawKeys is also available as small executable that should run on any Windows machine with .NET 2.0 installed.

 1. Download the latest HawKeysBinaries zip file from https://github.com/jonthysell/HawKeys/releases/latest
 2. Extract the zip file